Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Local topological markers for bare and renormalized Hamiltonian of PTBs

 \section{Local topological markers for bare and renormalized Hamiltonian of PTBs}

 ~ In our construction of the Hamiltonian for the lower-dimensional PTBs, we first consider the Hamiltonian on the parent lattice and subsequently integrate out the sites that fall outside such branes.
-Notice that in the resulting Hamiltonian for such PTBs, $H_{\rm PTB}$ in Eq.~\eqref{eq:projected-Hamiltonian}, the first term ($H_{11}$) is the bare Hamiltonian for the sites within the brane which is insensitive to the existence of the other sites in the parent lattice, while the second term ($- H_{12}H_{22}^{-1}H_{21}$) results from the above mentioned systematic site integration procedure.
+Notice that in the resulting Hamiltonian for such PTBs, namely $H_{\rm PTB}$ in Eq.~\eqref{eq:projected-Hamiltonian}, the first term ($H_{11}$) is the bare Hamiltonian for the sites within the brane which is insensitive to the existence of the other sites in the parent lattice, while the second term ($- H_{12}H_{22}^{-1}H_{21}$) results from the above mentioned systematic site integration procedure.
 It is, therefore, natural to raise the following question.
 How important is the second term in Eq.~\eqref{eq:projected-Hamiltonian} for the branes to capture salient topological properties of the parent crystal (in this case the square lattice)?
 We answer this question by considering the strong and crystalline topological insulators and strong and weak TSCs.
 Namely, we compute the appropriate local topological markers for all these phases on the projected branes with its bare Hamiltonian $H^{\rm bare}_{\rm PTB}=H_{11}$ and compare the outcomes from the renormalized Hamiltonian $H^{\rm ren}_{\rm PTB}=H_{\rm PTB}$ [Eq.~\eqref{eq:projected-Hamiltonian}], shown in Figs.~\ref{fig:TCI-local-marker},~\ref{fig:strong-topo-local-marker}, and~\ref{fig:weak-topo-local-marker}.
 The results are displayed in Fig.~\ref{app:fig:comparison-H11-HPTB}, showing that for all these cases the corresponding local topological markers typically deviate considerably from their expected quantized values when computed from $H^{\rm bare}_{\rm PTB}$ and quantized local topological markers in general can only be found from $H^{\rm ren}_{\rm PTB}$.
-This observation in turn establishes the paramount importance of constructing the effective Hamiltonian for projected branes from its parent crystal by systematically integrating out the sites falling outside it.
-Results in Fig.~\ref{app:fig:comparison-H11-HPTB} are shown for Fibonacci quasi-crystals, while they are qualitatively similar on its rational approximant and thus not shown explicitly.
+This observation in turn establishes the paramount importance of constructing the effective Hamiltonian for projected branes from its parent crystal by systematically integrating out the sites falling outside it, which is equivalent to the Schur complement of the sites residing within the brane.
+Results in Fig.~\ref{app:fig:comparison-H11-HPTB} are shown for the Fibonacci quasicrystals, while they are qualitatively similar on their rational approximant and thus not shown explicitly.